RSA Conference: Early history

-Recent history
+2010–present

 At the 2010 RSA conference, the Obama administration publicly revealed the Comprehensive National Cybersecurity Initiative (CNCI), which was created in 2008 and formerly kept a secret.
 In 2011, a California-based IT security company, HBGary, withdrew from speaking and exhibiting at the RSA conference, citing safety concerns.
 The company announced plans to reveal the identities of some members of the hacktivist group Anonymous and received retaliatory threats and hacks.
 In 2014, 8 speakers boycotted the RSA conference after its sponsor, RSA Security, was accused of adding a backdoor to its products, so the National Security Agency could monitor users of RSA Security technology.
 The boycott began with then F-Secure Chief Technology Officer Mikko Hyppönen.
 He wanted RSA Security to apologize, whereas the company's statement was that the allegations were not true.
 Some noted that the RSA conference and RSA Security company are only loosely connected.
 Discussion at that year's conference was focused heavily on leaks by Edward Snowden and NSA involvement with American technology companies.

 The first RSA Conference in the Asia-Pacific was introduced in 2013.
 This was followed by the inaugural United Arab Emirates conference two years later.
 In 2015 the conference added a clause to exhibitor contracts effectively prohibiting "booth babes" by requiring professional attire on the exhibitor floor.
 The policy was implemented in response to feedback that booth babes made the conference feel unprofessional.
 Fortune Magazine called the widespread practice of having booth babes at professional conferences "outdated" and unwelcoming to female attendees.
 The following year, the RSA conference was focused on the FBI–Apple encryption dispute, regarding attempts by the government to gain access to iPhones containing evidence in criminal investigations.